EHC Bayreuth Tigers

-The Onesto Tigers Bayreuth are a professional ice hockey team based in Bayreuth, Bavaria, Germany.
-The team currently plays in the Oberliga, the third-highest level of ice hockey in Germany.
+The EHC Bayreuth Tigers are a professional ice hockey team based in Bayreuth, Bavaria, Germany.
+The team currently plays in the Regionalliga, the fourth-highest level of ice hockey in Germany.
 The Tigers play their home games at the Kunsteisstadion.

 History

 Founded in 2006 as EHC Bayreuth (Eishockey Club Bayreuth), the team began as members of the Bayernliga, the lowest level of professional hockey in Germany.
 The club earned two promotions in their first three years of operation, earning a spot in the Regionalliga by 2009.
 It took just 4 years for the Tigers to win a championship and earn another promotion, this time to the Oberliga (third tier).
 The club continued their rapid ascent and reached the league final in 2016.
 While they ultimately fell to the Tilburg Trappers, because their opponents were a Dutch team, Bayreuth was awarded a promotion to DEL2.

 The team's first season in the German second league ended with them posting a middling 21–21–10 mark, the first time the club did not post a winning record.
 After that season, the team rebranded as the 'Bayreuth Tigers' but the new name did not portent a brighter future.
 The second season was a disaster for the club as they finished last in the standings and lost in relegation.
 However, due to the financial problems of SC Riessersee, Bayreuth was given a reprieve and allowed to remain in DEL2.
 While Bayreuth saw some improvement over the next few years, the team was continually at risk of relegation and had to stave off demotion every year (relegation in 2020 and 2021 did not occur due to the COVID-19 pandemic).
 In 2023, even after saving themselves in the relegation round, the Tigers were unable to secure a license for the following year and were demoted back to the Oberliga.

 A year after returning to the third tier, the club reached a sponsorship agreement with Onesto, an Ordering and Booking company, to shore up the club financial situation.
 As a result, the team officially became the 'Onesto Tigers Bayreuth' in 2024.
+In 2026, the club changed its name to the EHC Bayreuth Tigers.